hashicorp/terraform-provider-azurerm/website/docs/r/consumption_budget_subscription.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Consumption Budget Subscription.
-Changing this forces a new Consumption Budget Subscription to be created.
+* `name` - (Required) The name which should be used for this Subscription Consumption Budget.
+Changing this forces a new Subscription Consumption Budget to be created.

 * `subscription_id` - (Required) The ID of the Consumption Budget.
-Changing this forces a new Consumption Budget Subscription to be created.
+Changing this forces a new Subscription Consumption Budget to be created.

 * `amount` - (Required) The total amount of cost to track with the budget.